DevOpsLP/leaderboard-scraper/readme.md

 # Binance Leaderboard Express API

 The main idea of this project is be able to scrape the data from the leaderboard profile you want and return the data.
-This is meant to be deployed on a VPS so it can later called to obtain the data for a `Google Sheet via App Scripts` but can serve any other purposes
+This is meant to be deployed on a VPS so it can later be called to obtain the data for a `Google Sheet via App Scripts` but can serve any other purposes.

 ## Table of Contents